benhowell/benhowell.github.com/_drafts/invocation-matters.md

  * inefficient and unmanageable when more than a small number of "other parties" need to be notified of events (i.e. a many-to-one relationship).

- * isn't great for loops (UI thread, game, long running listener or polling tasks, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions.
+ * isn't great for responsive system (UI thread, game loop, long running listener or polling tasks, operating system kernel, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions.
 In other words, if the time bound of the functions being called within the loop are unknown or expensive compared to the loop execution speed itself, you may not be able to process events as quickly as they are generated.

 Use: